64kramsystem/personal_notes/topics/assembly_x64_comparch.md

 - `xor $reg, $reg`      : Fastest way to reset a register
 - `dec rcx; jnz $label` : Faster than `loop $label`!!!
 - `mov $reg, $imm64`    : Preferrable to `lea reg, $addr`, but only for this case (see https://stackoverflow.com/a/35475959)
+- `cmovCC`              : CmovCC is not necessarily better than jCC - see [L. Torvald's considerations](https://yarchive.net/comp/linux/cmov.html)

 Multiplications without imul: